Market Review: Open

 - clarification and further guidance as to how AEMO operates the power system, particularly as this relates to managing different kinds of contingency events.

-Stage two will involve an assessment of each of the elements of the FOS, including the boundaries of the various frequency bands and the timeframes for restoration of power system frequency following a specific event.
+Stage two commenced on 26 July 2018.
+This stage involves an assessment of each of the elements of the FOS, including the boundaries of the various frequency bands and the timeframes for restoration of power system frequency following a specific event.

-During stage two, the Panel will also consider whether it is appropriate to retain the current limit in the FOS on accumulated time error and whether the FOS should include a limit on the rate of change of frequency (ROCOF).
+During stage two, the Panel will also consider whether it is appropriate to retain the current limit in the FOS on accumulated time error and consider potential improvements to the structure and consistency of the FOS document.

 Key Dates for the review